-In 2016, TaylorMade M2 driver review was considered to have superb performance, and as a result, it made big splashes.
+In 2016, TaylorMade M2 review golf was considered to have superb performance, and as a result, it made big splashes among drivers.
 Even when Justin Rose won an Olympic Gold Medal, this driver was in the bag.

-Come 2017, a great fanfare emerged for both the high-end and amateurs professionals’ players – the 2017 TaylorMade M2 driver review.
+Come 2017, a great fanfare emerged for both the high-end and amateurs professionals’ players – the 2017 TaylorMade m2 reviews driver.
 TaylorMade redesigned and made improvements of the previous edition to bring about a much solid driver.

 Even with the current changes to the 2017 M2, there were no complains but positive feedback.
 The white and black carbon crowns on the driver have been the talking point.
 With the white strip now slightly smaller, the profile has become marginally larger while the carbon crown more dominating.
 But, noticing the difference with your naked eye is hard.
 What is more significant is the addition of circular silver weight to the sole’s appearance.

 There is a more premium feel that emanates from overall cleaner aesthetic apart from the new green color on the bottom.
 The neon yellow has replaced the traces of gold.
 The pear and round shape blend describe its head that encompasses a textbook driver footprint.

 Apart from adjustability, the M2 has an impressive firmer feel compared to the 2017 M1.
 The feel on the ball is quite different and very powerful.
 But, personal preference will determine the choice of the two balls.